-The conflict of interest policy in the Personnel Manual also covers the non-disclosure obligation of officers and employees provides that the prohibition against (a) giving or releasing to anyone not employed by the Company any data or information of confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to the public for his personal advantage, (c) acquiring or inducing others to acquire such information which may be used against the Company.

-The policy on the nondisclosure of non-public information is enforced through the requirement for the execution by incoming officers and employees, as a condition for employment, of the conflict of interest undertaking that specifically includes the statement that such officers or employees have read the policy.
-In addition, the undertaking includes the agreement not to engage in "insider trading" by using information of the Company not generally available to the public and acquired by virtue of the work performed for the Company. (f) Use of Company Funds, Assets and Information The CG Manual embodies the policy that a director's office is one of trust and confidence.
+The conflict of interest policy in the Personnel Manual also covers the non-disclosure obligation of officers and employees that provides the prohibition against (a) giving or releasing to anyone not employed by the Company any data or information of confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to the public for his personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.
+The policy on the non-disclosure of non-public information is enforced through the requirement for the execution by incoming officers and employees, as a condition for employment, of the conflict of interest undertaking that specifically includes the statement that such officers or employees have read the policy.
+In addition, the undertaking includes the agreement not to engage in "insider trading" by using information of the Company not generally available to the public and acquired by virtue of the work performed for (f) Use of Company Funds, Assets and Information The CG Manual embodies the policy that a director's office is one of trust and confidence.
 A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
 He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
-The CG Manual also sets as a policy that directors observe confidentiality with respect to all matters coming before the Board.
-With respect to other forms of Company property, while there is no specific policy on the use thereof applicable to directors, the responsible use of such property forms part of the accountability of the director to the Company.
-Code of Conduct highlights the policy for the responsible use of all Petron property through the following: 1. protection of corporate information and intellectual property; 2. use of equipment, tools, materials, supplies, employee time and other Company resources only for Petron's legitimate business interests; 3. lending and disposition of company assets in accordance with appropriate Petron policies; 4. use of Company assets (both tangible assets such as equipment and machinery, systems, facilities, materials, and resources, as well as intangible assets such as proprietary information, relationships with customers, dealers and suppliers) solely for legitimate business; 5. safeguarding of company property from loss, damage, theft, abuse and damage; 6. spending of funds for valid business purposes only at prices The policy on the use of company assets as described in the preceding column on senior management applies to employees as well.
+The CG Manual also sets as a policy that directors the Company.
+Code of Conduct The Code of Conduct highlights the policy for the responsible use of all Petron property through the following: 1. protection of corporate information and intellectual property; 2. use of equipment, tools, materials, supplies, employee time and other Company resources only for Petron's legitimate business The policy on the use of company assets as described in the preceding column on senior management applies to employees as well.